Global Plastics Market 2021 Size, Growth Analysis Report, Forecast to 2027

 - Forecast period- 2021-2027

-- Regions Covered- North America (the US and Canada), Europe (UK, Germany, France, Italy, Spain, and Rest of Europe), Asia-Pacific (China, Japan, India, and Rest of Asia-Pacific), and Rest of World (the Middle East and Africa, Latin America)
+- Regions Covered- North America (the US and Canada), Europe (UK, Germany, France, Italy, Spain, and Rest of Europe), Asia-Pacific (China, Japan, India, and Rest of Asia-Pacific), and Rest of World.

-- Competitive Landscape- Pepsico Inc, General Mills Inc., Kellogg Company, The Kraft Heinz Co., Conagra Brands Inc.
+- Competitive Landscape- Basf Se, ExxonMobil Corp, Sabic, Sumitomo Corp, The Dow Chemical Company

 - Others